AssortedFantasy/SATSolver/README.md

   - 't' for terminal output

 Operation Modes:
+  1: Conjuctive Normal Form: Outputs the minterms of a boolean expression
   2: Disjunctive Normal Form: Outputs the maxterms of a boolean expression
   3: Raw Parse: Outputs the expression as it was read in without simplification
   4: Flattened Parse: Associativity is used to remove unnecessary brackets